By: Karin Rives

 Luckily, technology is available today that can help fill the gap of these peaker plants – and the California Public Utilities Commission (CPUC) is starting to embrace it.
 Read More

-Also posted in Air Quality, California, Cap and Trade, Clean Energy, Climate, Demand Response, Electricity Pricing, Energy Efficiency, Energy Storage, Energy-Water Nexus, Renewable Energy, Smart Grid
+Also posted in Air Quality, California, Cap and Trade, Clean Energy, Climate, Demand Response, Electricity Pricing, Energy Efficiency, Energy Storage, Energy-Water Nexus, Grid Modernization, Renewable Energy

 For more than 100 years, the U.S. power system relied on fossil-fueled power plants to meet our growing energy demand.
 Now, clean energy resources like renewables are quickly changing our energy mix.
 But what happens when the sun isn’t shining or the wind isn’t blowing?
 What about when power demand momentarily outpaces supply?
 That’s where batteries and energy storage come in, offering a fundamental, even disruptive change to the U.S. electricity system as we know it.